Location: Qasr al Sarab, Abu Dhabi

 There are a whole host of different activities that you can sign up for whilst you are at the resort.
 I’ve linked their brochure here.

 If you are more into just chilling by the pool, you’re in luck.
 The resort has a huge free form pool with a bar in the middle.
 Check out this blog post for pictures.
 Once you’re done with the pool, be sure to book a treatment at the resort’s amazing spa.
 We went for the couple’s message with a rose milk bath and it was dreamy.
 The treatment room had one glass wall, so that you could sit and watch the imposing sand dunes right outside, whilst relaxing in the rose bath.

 If you’re anything like me, food is a major part of your holiday and Qasr al Sarab will not disappoint.
 We had breakfast each morning at Suhail, a rooftop lounge terrace overlooking the beautiful sand dunes.
 We also had dinner there one evening and the food was delicious.
-I featured some pictures of Suhail in this blog post so check it out when you have a moment.
 There are of course, other restaurants but you can also request a private BBQ in your suite or attend one of their cooking classes.

 As it was my birthday, we did something extra special.
 We went for the resort’s ‘Dining by Design’, where you are collected from your room in the little buggy and taken to a secluded area lit up by fire.
 We went for the vegetarian option and had loads of food to choose from!
 A table is laid out with food of your choice, and there is no one else around.
 It’s just you, your waiter and the desert.
 I truly recommend this if you are looking for something extra special as you really are given personalised service in utmost privacy.